keymetrics/docker-pm2/README.md

 ```
 See the [documentation](http://pm2.keymetrics.io/docs/usage/docker-pm2-nodejs/#usage) for more info about the `pm2-docker` command.

-See the [documentation](http://pm2.keymetrics.io/docs/usage/application-declaration/) for more information about how to configure the pm2 `process file`.
 <br>All options available are listed [here](http://pm2.keymetrics.io/docs/usage/application-declaration/#attributes-available).

 ### Build and Run your image